alanwatsonforster/glass/glass/mapstype.md

 # Map Styles

-In APXO, a *map style* does two things: it determines how a map is rendered graphically and also can modify the terrain elements.
+In Glass, a *map style* does two things: it determines how a map is rendered graphically and also can modify the terrain elements.
 The map style is specified when the game is started.

 ## Considerations